 - Sole source supply necessary in the following circumstances: - Technical compatibility, e.g. upgrade to an existing solution or purchase of additional goods which must be compatible with existing goods - Protection of technical rights - Single provider (membership of a professional institute/proprietary training) - Purchase of or repairs to goods or materials, including machinery or plant, available only as proprietary or patented articles - The work to be executed or the goods/services to be supplied constitute an extension of an existing contract where a change of supplier would cause: - Disproportionate technical difficulties - Diseconomies, or - Significant disruption - Other reasons might include: - A one-off, unique opportunity which offers significant value - Extreme urgency, which was unforeseeable and is not attributable to the requester and which precludes the invitation of quotations or tenders. - 2.
 The expectation is that, where the required goods are available, purchases up to £25,000 will be made via the Marketplace or under a Framework Contract.
-Other offers should not be sought, unless better value can be - Ordinances, Ch XIII, Council Notice: Ethical Guidelines on the Acceptance of Benefactions. - Ordinances, Ch I, West and North West Cambridge Estates Board, paragraph 9.

-achieved elsewhere, in which case Procurement Services must be notified so that any price discrepancies and inclusion of the supplier on the Marketplace can be explored.
+Other offers should not be sought, unless better value can be achieved elsewhere, in which case Procurement Services must be notified so that any price discrepancies and inclusion of the supplier on the Marketplace can be explored.